dakami/jfe/README.md

 might just shrug its shoulders and go unencrypted.

 This problem can be dealt with, but I'm not working on it right now.

+I do note that a client could be forced pretty easily into Always Encrypting.

 # HOWTO
 It's actually mildly tricky to make all these pieces work together,